benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 ### 12. Surface work early for feedback

 Code speaks louder than words.
-If you have an idea, timebox a small amount of time, mock up a proof of concept or prototype, and spike out a work-in-progress pull request.
-This process replaces the role traditionally filled my meetings in many cultures.
+If you have an idea, time box a small amount of time, mock up a proof of concept or prototype, and spike out a work-in-progress pull request.
+This process replaces the role traditionally filled by meetings in many corporate cultures.

 In practice, that means opening a pull request against the relevant project, and prepending "WIP:" to the title.
 Is this a good idea?
 A terrible one?
 The wrong approach?
-Get early feedback from your coworkers, and iterate openly.
+Get early feedback from your coworkers, and iterate openly (or scrap it).
 The final product will be better as a result.

 ### 13. If you can't diff it, don't use it

-Pull requests, and thus diffs is at the core of our workflow.
-Whether the change is to code, configuration, or prose text, being able to see exactly what is proposed, on an extremely granular level, without the need to download special software or leave my browser is key.
-If I can't see what you're proposing, there's no way for us to have a discussion about its merrits.
+Pull requests, and thus diffs are at the core of our workflow.
+Whether the change is to code, configuration, or prose text, being able to see exactly what's proposed, on an extremely granular level, without the need to download special software or leave my browser is key.
+If I can't see what you're proposing, there's no way for us to have a serious discussion on its merits.

-In practice, that means, as early as the drafting stage, prefering formats like Markdown and CSV over proprietary or binary formats like Word or Excel.
+In practice, that means, as early as the drafting stage, preferring formats like Markdown and CSV over proprietary or binary formats like Word or Excel.
 Open formats not only allow for diffing, but also facilitate targeted discussions through line-by-line commenting.
 When that's not possible, e.g., when making tweaks to a site's design, provide before and after screenshots within the pull request body to minimuze the burden on reviewers.
+Remember, you're asking others to take time out of their day to provide feedback on your proposed change.
+Optimize for their experience, not yours.

 ### 14. Pull requests are community property